tiffcklai/Pewlett-Hackard-Analysis/README.md

 It is clear from the table below that the majority of those retiring are in senior positions, with senior engineers and senior staff being the top 2 title categories retiring.
 The total number of retiring staff who were born from 1952 to 1955 is 90,398.
 Of this retiree group, 32.5% are senior engineers, 31.3% are senior staff, 15.7% are engineers, 13.5% are staff, 5.0% are technique leaders, 2.0% are assistant engineers, and less than 0.0% are managers.

 With such a large number of employees retiring, and so little of them being managers, this could be a great opportunity for Pewlett Hackard to determine why some of the senior level employees were not given the opportunity to become a manager themselves.
-Or they can explore the other routes for why this was the case; for example, another explanation could be due to younger managers who are not retiring soon and therefore, were no captured in this analysis.
+Or they can explore the other routes for why this was the case; for example, another explanation could be due to younger managers who are not retiring soon and therefore, were not captured in this analysis.

 **Number of retiring staff by titles**